 Testing For/Diagnosing Brittle Diabetes

-People with diabetes can test themselves in a number of ways.
+People with diabetes can test themselves in several ways.
 Pricking the finger to test a drop of blood using a blood glucose meter is a common method.
 Another testing method is via a continuous glucose monitor.
 A sensor is inserted just under the skin, with results available via a transmitter.

 Most people with (or predisposed to) diabetes undergo a lab test every 3 months.
 Called a fasting blood sugar test, the results help doctors (often endocrinologists who specialize in diabetes) to determine patients’ long-term blood glucose levels.
 The result is known as A1C, and it should range below 5.7% for non-diabetics; 5.7% to 6.4% indicates prediabetes; 6.5% or more indicates diabetes.
 Most diabetics try to keep their A1C below 7.0%, indicating satisfactory control.